FAQ | Youth Cancer Trust

 Are there any house rules?

-Tracy Ann House is a relaxed, warm and friendly house; however there are a few house rules to ensure the safety and comfort of everyone.
+Both properties are relaxed, warm and friendly; however there are a few house rules to ensure the safety and comfort of everyone.
 These will be discussed on the evening of your arrival.

-Guests are expected to treat Tracy Ann House as they would their own home and to treat all the other guests and the staff with respect and consideration.
+Guests are expected to treat the properties as they would their own home and to treat all the other guests and the staff with respect and consideration.

 How do we decide what we do?

-On the first evening, John and Brenda will run through the various activities on offer so a decision can be made as a group.
+On the first evening, Laura, Jo and Josh will run through the various activities on offer so a decision can be made as a group.
 Certain activities will have to done on certain days as they need to be booked ahead of time.
 You can always add a note on your application form if there is an activity you would like to do or would rather not do.

 What happens if we feel ill?